Sustainable Design (M.S.)

 Building on the University’s mission to provide professional skills combined with a broad general education, the sustainable design program seeks to prepare students for the built environment industry by teaching specific skill sets necessary to conceptualize, measure and construct a sustainable environment.
 This is balanced by broader, theoretical avenues of study that emphasize systems thinking, which place the technical knowledge gained in the program into context.
 The program culminates with a two-semester thesis project that is meant to provide a component of depth in a specific built-environment discipline or a particular subset of sustainability.

 The M.S. in Sustainable Design is a post baccalaureate master’s degree program that serves students from a wide array of disciplines that range from architecture to engineering to design to construction.
-The faculty members of the program are drawn from similar disciples to underscore the transdisciplinary nature of the program.
+The faculty members of the program are drawn from diverse disciples to underscore the transdisciplinary nature of the program.
 The emphasis of the program is on the sustainable built environment with students exploring different avenues of study including design, entrepreneurship and policy development.
-This approach is supported by a curriculum that comprises four “platform” courses, followed by a collaborative studio and culminating in the thesis project.
+This approach is supported by a curriculum that comprises three “platform” courses, followed by a collaborative studio and culminating in the thesis project.
 Electives are used to provide opportunities to explore related topics involving sustainability, or for a short study abroad experience.
 The total credit requirement for the degree is 34 credits and features multiple pathways for completion including full-time and part-time online study.

 Program Learning Outcomes